Lake Skadar

-Lake Skadar or Lake Scutari (Liqeni i Shkodrës, /sq/; Скадарско језеро, /sh/) – also called Lake Shkodra (and Lake Shkodër) – lies on the border of Albania and Montenegro, and is the largest lake in Southern Europe.
-It is named after the Albanian city of Shkodër which lies at its southeastern coast.
-It is a karst lake.
+Lake Skadar or Lake Scutari (Liqeni i Shkodrës, /sq/; Скадарско језеро, /cnr/) – also called Lake Shkodra and Lake Shkodër – lies on the border of Albania and Montenegro, and is the largest lake in Southern Europe.
+A karst lake, it is named after the Albanian city of Shkodër which lies at its southeastern coast.

 The Montenegrin section of the lake and surrounding land have been designated as a national park, while the Albanian part constitutes a nature reserve and a Ramsar site.

 Geography

 Lake Skadar is the largest lake in the Balkan Peninsula with a surface area that seasonally fluctuates between 370 km2 and 530 km2.
 Lake Skadar itself is located in the western Balkan region.

-The lake is located in the border area between Montenegro and Albania, the Montenegrin share of the area of the lake is larger than the Albanian one.
+The lake is located on the border area between Montenegro and Albania.
+Approximately 65% of the lake's surface area belongs to Montenegro, while around 35% belongs to Albania.
 The lake's water level also varies seasonally from 4.7 to 9.8 m above sea level.
 The lake extends northwest to southeast, and it is approximately 44 km long.

 The Buna River connects the lake with the Adriatic Sea, and the Drin River provides a link with Lake Ohrid.
 The lake is a cryptodepression, filled by the river Morača and drained into the Adriatic by the 41 km long Buna (Bojana), which forms the international border on the lower half of its length.
 The largest inflow is from the Morača, which provides about 62% of the lake's water.
 Total drainage area is 5490 km2.